ralphje/django-internationalflavor/docs/iban.rst

 Comparison with other packages
 ==============================
 :mod:`localflavor`
-   This module also supports a ``IBANField``, but does not validate against regular expressions, rather validating the length of the IBAN for each country code.
-The validation provided by :mod:`internationalflavor` is more extensive by using regular expressions.
-Additionally, we provide a :class:`BICField` for SWIFT BIC validation.

-   If you are already using :mod:`localflavor` and do not need any of the other fields provided by :mod:`internationalflavor`, you may be better off choosing :mod:`localflavor`.
+    Both an ``IBANField`` and a ``BICField`` are provided by this module.
+Although :mod:`internationalflavor` and :mod:`localflavor` have different approaches to validation, if you are already using :mod:`localflavor` and do not need any of the other fields provided by :mod:`internationalflavor`, you may be better off choosing :mod:`localflavor` (and vice versa).

 :mod:`django-iban`
     The validation in this module is equal to the `localflavor` validation.
 The author of this package is seeking to retire his package, so it may be best to not use this package in new projects.

 .. seealso::
    `IBAN Registry <http://www.swift.com/dsp/resources/documents/IBAN_Registry.pdf>`_